European Party of Armenia: Activities

 On 21 January 2022, the European Party of Armenia held a meeting with representatives from Renew Europe.

 On 24 February 2022, members of the party protested outside Russia's embassy in Yerevan in support of Ukraine following the Russian invasion of Ukraine.

 On 4 May 2022, Tigran Khzmalyan met with the EU Delegation head to Armenia Andrea Wiktorin.
 The sides discussed regional and international policy issues.

 On 21 February 2023, a conference of democratic forces including opposition political parties and civil society took place in Yerevan.
 Delegates from the European Party of Armenia, Hanrapetutyun Party, Union for National Self-Determination, National Democratic Pole and over a dozen representatives from Armenian civil society organizations participated.
 Members of the conference called on the Government of Armenia to announce its withdrawal from the CSTO and Eurasian Union and to realign Armenia's military integration with the United States and the West.
 In addition, the participants signed a declaration calling on the government to immediately submit an EU membership bid for Armenia.

+On 2 July 2023, Tigran Khzmalyan met with David Usupashvili, chairman of Lelo for Georgia.
+The sides discussed opportunities for cooperation between the two political parties.

+In May 2024, the party signed a joint declaration along with the For The Republic Party, the Christian-Democratic Rebirth Party, and the Hanrapetutyun Party supporting Armenia's bid to join the European Union and NATO.
+The declaration also condemned Russia's attempt to destabilize Armenia during the 2024 Armenian protests.

+On 21 June 2024, the EPA along with the For The Republic Party, the Christian-Democratic Rebirth Party, and the Hanrapetutyun Party participated in a hearing in the National Assembly of Armenia calling on the government to hold a referendum on the submission of Armenia's EU candidate application.
+In their appeal to the authorities, the parties emphasized "the imperative of ensuring the security of the people, economic and human development, and cultural progress of Armenia, which at this historical stage can only be achieved through European integration."